 What Is Spiritual Weapon?

-Spiritual Weapon is a 2nd level spell on the Cleric spell list, it takes a bonus action to cast and lasts for one minute.
-When you cast the spell you create a spectral weapon within 60 feet of you and can make a melee spell attack against a creature within 5ft of that weapon.
+Spiritual Weapon is a 2nd level spell on the Cleric spell list.
+It takes a bonus action to cast and lasts for one minute.
+When you cast the spell, you create a spectral weapon within 60 feet of you and can make a melee spell attack against a creature within 5ft of that weapon.
 On a hit, the weapon does 1d8 + your spellcasting modifier of force damage.
 On subsequent turns, you can use a bonus action to move the weapon up to 20 feet and repeat the attack; you do not need to move the weapon to attack if your target is still within reach.

 When cast with a slot of higher level, the damage of the attack increases by 1d8 for every two levels above 2nd.

-Note: Whilst you are creating a spectral weapon, it is not a creature or an object.
+Note: while you are creating a spectral weapon, it is not a creature or an object.
 It does not occupy its space, so creatures can freely move through that space) and moving out of its reach does not provoke an attack of opportunity.

-Is Spiritual Weapon A Good Spell?
+Is Spiritual Weapon a Good Spell?

 On later rounds, if you need to cast a healing spell or take an action which isn’t directly controlling or offensive, such as Dodge and Dash, you are still able to contribute damage to the combat that round.

-The final two feathers in this spell’s rather fancy cap, are its level and damage type.
+The final two feathers in this spell’s rather fancy cap are its level and damage type.
 As levels increase, a 2nd level spell slot becomes a relatively cheap resource for a full caster like a Cleric, allowing the spell to be used frequently throughout the adventuring day.
-Force is also arguably the most applicable damage type as it is the least resisted damage type in the game, with only a few monsters being resistant to it.
+Force is also arguably the most appropriate damage type as it is the least resisted damage type in the game, with only a few monsters being resistant to it.

 How Else Can You Get Spiritual Weapon?